AIM-Harvard/NLP_CancerSDoH/README.md

 ## Clincal Note Patient Demographic Classifiers

 Three binary classification tasks (Insurance, Gender, Race/Ethnicity) based on patient notes Note Types: i) notes written only by physicians and; ii) notes written by all providers

 Data and Models
-    - Clincal notes are curated from MGB databases.
+    - Clincal notes are curated from the EHR.
 All of our corpora contain PHI and are therefore not available to publish
     - Training for BERT-base, Bio+Clincal-BERT, Logistic Regression, and Gradient Boosting models.
     - After training and hyperparameter tuning evaluations are performed on the held out test set.